 Now before your mind starts objecting to these statements, let's take a closer look.
 Maybe an example from my life might help explain.

-This morning as I got up, I thought about all the things I have to do today, and realized it's going to be a very busy day.
+The other morning as I got up, I thought about all the things I had to do during the day, and realized it was going to be a very busy day.
 So my thought was something like "I have too much to do today."
 I then thought about my garden and how I like to take a stroll through the garden in the morning and check out the new growth, and see who needs watering.
-My next thought, of course, since the previous thought had been about being too busy, was that I had no time to take a walk in the garden this morning since I had "too much to do".
+My next thought, of course, since the previous thought had been about being too busy, was that I had no time to take a walk in the garden that morning since I had "too much to do".

 Another example?
 OK.
 Someone says something to me that I consider insulting or hurtful.
 Let's go back to our fill in the blanks.
 I think I am insulted, therefore I am insulted.
 Now, I do have another alternative in how I "fill in the blanks".
 I think I am amused, therefore I am amused.
 Whichever thought I choose is the one that carries over into the "I AM".